poshaughnessy/teleportal/README.md

-# Teleportal ("WebXR for Learning")
+# Teleportal (Alpha)

-Teleportal (original project name "WebXR for Learning") is [a project idea for Mozilla's Global Sprint](https://github.com/mozilla/global-sprint/issues/295), May 10-11, 2018.
-Hopefully during the Sprint we can turn this idea into a prototype!
+Teleportal (original project name "WebXR for Learning") is a project that [began at Mozilla's Global Sprint](https://github.com/mozilla/global-sprint/issues/295), May 2018.
+During the Sprint, we created the first prototype.

 ## The Idea